superflausch/nl.philips.hue/README.md

 ### Philips Hue for Homey

 This app adds support for all Philips Hue lights that work with the Philips Hue Bridge.
-Multicolour lights such as the Hue Beyond are untested.